David Crisafulli: Early life and career

-Born and raised in Ingham, Queensland, Crisafulli graduated with a Bachelor of Journalism degree from James Cook University in Townsville in 2000.
+Crisafulli was raised in Ingham, where he attended Canossa Primary School and Gilroy Santa Maria College.
+He graduated with a Bachelor of Journalism degree from James Cook University in Townsville in 2000.
+While at university he also worked full-time as a cadet reporter at the Herbert River Express.

-In 1998, he returned to his home town of Ingham as a cadet reporter at the Herbert River Express.
 In 2000, Crisafulli moved into television, becoming a journalist with WIN News in Townsville, and was made chief of staff of the Townsville newsroom in 2002.
-During that time, Crisafulli also worked as a correspondent for The Australian and Sunday Mail newspapers, did weekly work for DMG Regional Radio as a newsreader, and lectured in journalism at James Cook University.
+During that time, he also worked as a correspondent for The Australian and Sunday Mail newspapers, did weekly work for DMG Regional Radio as a newsreader, and lectured in journalism at James Cook University.